-- Service worker is a programmable network proxy, allowing you to control how network requests from your page are handled.
+- A service worker is a programmable network proxy, allowing you to control how network requests from your page are handled.

-- It’s terminated when not in use, and restarted when it’s next needed, so you cannot rely on global state within a service worker’s onfetch and onmessage handlers.
+- It’s terminated when not in use and restarted when it’s next needed, so you cannot rely on the global state within a service worker’s fetch and onmessage handlers.
 If there is information that you need to persist and reuse across restarts, service workers do have access to the IndexedDB API.

 - Service workers make extensive use of promises, so if you’re new to promises, then you should stop reading this and check out Promises, an introduction.